AksharaaSharmaa/Library_Recommendation_System/README.md

 </div>

-Connect with fellow book lovers through discussion forums where you can share thoughts and reviews, join book clubs to connect with like-minded readers, communicate in your preferred language with multilingual post support, **share AI-generated audiovisual book content** to spark discussions, and stay connected with real-time community updates.
+Connect with fellow book lovers through discussion forums where you can share thoughts and reviews, join book clubs to connect with like-minded readers, communicate in your preferred language with multilingual post support, **share AI-generated audiovisual book content** to spark discussions, **discover what's popular in your area** through location-based community insights, and stay connected with real-time community updates.

 <div align="center">